-Based in Paris, France, we own interests in a diversified portfolio of assets across Western Europe, Canada and the United States.
+We own interests in a diversified portfolio of assets across Western Europe and North America.

 Preferring listed equities and family-controlled companies, we stick to a value investing blueprint—endeavoring the disciplined pursuit of mispriced assets off the beaten path—and back proven owners-operators when they wrestle with temporary setbacks.